Our small print

 § 3 Delivery, availability of goods

-§ 4 Reservation of title
+§ 4 Retention of ownership

 (4) In the event of access by third parties to the goods subject to retention of title, the Customer must immediately inform the third party of the Supplier’s existing rights as well as fully inform the Supplier.

-(7) For an entrepreneur, the following applies additionally:
+(6) For an entrepreneur, the following applies additionally:

 The delivered goods remain the property of the Supplier until all claims of the Supplier arising from the business relationship have been settled in full.
 This shall also apply if the purchase price for individual deliveries has already been paid.
 The Customer may only dispose of goods subject to retention of title within the context of proper business management.

-If the goods are processed, combined or mixed to make other goods, the retention of title shall also extend to the resulting manufactured goods.
+If the goods are processed, combined, or mixed to make other goods, the retention of title shall also extend to the resulting manufactured goods.
 The treatment or processing of goods subject to retention of title shall be deemed to have been carried out on behalf of the Supplier without any liabilities arising for the Supplier from this.
-In this respect, the Supplier is the manufacturer pursuant to § 950 of the German Civil Code (BGB).
-The Customer hereby assigns ownership or co-ownership rights to the processed, combined or mixed objects and the Customer’s surrender claims to the Supplier.
+In this respect, the Supplier is the manufacturer pursuant to Section 950 of the German Civil Code (BGB).
+The Customer hereby assigns ownership or co-ownership rights to the processed, combined, or mixed objects and the Customer’s surrender claims to the Supplier.
 The Supplier shall accept the assignment.
 It shall store the goods in its possession and subject to retention of title free of charge for the Supplier.

 § 5 Prices, shipping costs and transfer of risk

 (1) All prices given in the online shop are understood to include relevant statutory sales tax.